skyout/tips.js/README.md

     fadeSpeed: 200,         // fade speed
     preventDefault: false,  // prevent default event when element is clicked on
     tailLength: 14,         // width/length of tooltip tail
-    tooltipClass: null      // class to add to tooltip }
+    tooltipClass: '',       // class to add to tooltip
+    html5: true             // uses aside for tooltip instead of div for html5 supported browsers }
 ```